Modeling Leidenfrost levitation of soft elastic solids

-Broadly, our work points towards combining Leidenfrost-type physics and soft elasticity beyond the experimental setup shown in Fig.~\ref{fig:Setup}(a).
-In soft lubrication theory, lift forces are generated by an imposed lateral motion of the solid~\cite{skotheim_soft_2004,essink_regimes_2021}.
-Motion could be induced either by global rotation of the soft solid~\cite{bouillant2018leidenfrost,brandao2020spontaneous}, or by placing it on an inclined plane~\cite{saintyves2016self}.
-For a Leidenfrost solid, these motion-induced forces will compete with those arising from phase change, and their interplay may allow for the tuning of gap height, or controllably inducing a float-to-bounce transition.
-Another broad consequence of our work is the importance of soft-solid geometry.
-As we show in the SM~\cite{SI}, an elastic cylinder has a distinct gap height scaling to the spherical case: for a cylinder in the Hertzian regime, we find a contact height scaling $h\sim R^{5/8}$.
-We envision tailoring the precise float height and configuration of an object by tuning its initial geometry---shape control which would not be possible for liquid droplets.
+More broadly, our work points towards combining Leidenfrost-type physics and soft elasticity beyond the setup of Fig.~\ref{fig:Setup}(a).
+We envision tailoring the floating configuration of an object by combining phase-change induced forces with those from motion~\cite{skotheim_soft_2004,essink_regimes_2021}, and by tuning initial geometry: In the SM~\cite{SI}, we show that an elastic cylinder in the Hertzian regime has a contact height scaling $h\sim R^{5/8}$, distinct from the spherical case.
+Such shape control is not possible for liquid droplets.

-\acknowledgements{J.B.~and A.S.~acknowledge the support of the Engineering and Physical Sciences Research Council (EPSRC) through New Investigator Award No.~EP/T000961/1.
-A.S.~acknowledges the support of Royal Society under grant No.~RGS/R2/202135.
-J.E.S.~acknowledges EPSRC Grants No.~EP/N016602/1, EP/S022848/1, EP/S029966/1, and EP/P031684/1.}